Alex-Hawking/kawaii-face-generator/README.md

 If you right click on the tray you will be greeted with the following options:

 - Copy current face to clipboard
   - Copies the face currently in the input area to the keyboard
   - Helpful for copying faces without bringing the generator in front of the app you are currently using
   - Same function as the 'Copy' button
 - Shuffle
- - Performs same function as the 'Shuffle' buttl
+  - Performs same function as the 'Shuffle' button
 - Generate list
   - Generates list of 60 random faces, saves list to desktop
   - Same function as 'Generate List' button
 - Edit
   - Open Kawaii Face Generator 'Faces' folder
   - Same function as the 'Edit' button
 - Show Window
   - If Kawaii Face Generator is hidden reveals and focuses on the window
   - Brings the window in front of all other windows
 - Hide Window (Main function of the tray icon)
   - Hides the application (hides the window and taskbar icon)
   - Allows the app to run invisibly in the background
   - Allows easy access to window through the 'Show Window' function
 - Quit
   - Quits application

 # Troubleshooting
 ## Common Errors: